-23.4.4.3.6.1.3.4 Whenever own ACAS reverses its sense against an equipped threat, the resolution message that is sent on the current and subsequent cycles to that threat shall contain both the newly selected RAC and the cancellation code for the RAC sent before the reversal.

-- 23.4.4.3.6.1.3.5 When a vertical RA is selected, the vertical RAC (VRC) (23.4.4.3.8.4.2.3.2.2) that own ACAS includes in a resolution message to the threat shall be as follows: - a) "do not pass above" when the RA is intended to provide separation above the threat; - b) "do not pass below" when the RA is intended to provide separation below the threat. - Resolution message processing.
+- 23.4.4.3.6.1.3.4 Whenever own ACAS reverses its sense against an equipped threat, the resolution message that is sent on the current and subsequent cycles to that threat shall contain both the newly selected RAC and the cancellation code for the RAC sent before the reversal. - 23.4.4.3.6.1.3.5 When a vertical RA is selected, the vertical RAC (VRC) (23.4.4.3.8.4.2.3.2.2) that own ACAS includes in a resolution message to the threat shall be as follows: - a) "do not pass above" when the RA is intended to provide separation above the threat; - b) "do not pass below" when the RA is intended to provide separation below the threat. - 23.443.61.4 Resolution message processing.
 Resolution messages shall be processed in the order in which they are received and with delay limited to that required to prevent possible concurrent access to stored data and delays due to the processing of previously received resolution messages.

 Resolution messages that are being delayed shall be temporarily queued to prevent possible loss of messages.
 Processing a resolution message shall include decoding the message and updating the appropriate data structures with the information extracted from the message.

-Note.- According to 4.3.6.1.2, resolution message processing must not access any data whose usage is not protected by the coordination lock state.
+Note 1.- For TCAS Version 7.1 compliant systems: According to 23.4.4.3.6.1.2, resolution message processing must not access any data whose usage is not protected by the coordination lock state.